supersam654/gdb-comments/README.md

 * Add support for gef
 * Make the comment file a bit less sketchy
 * See if there's a more permanent way to associate comments to lines (addresses seem stable inside of GDB but I'd prefer something like `main+13` a lot more)
+* Make `getpc` only rely on gdb to reduce framework-specific code.